freedomofpress/securedrop/docs/admin.rst

 subscribing to the `SecureDrop RSS Feed`_ to stay apprised of new updates.

 Most often, the SecureDrop server will automatically update via apt.
-However, occasionally you will need to run Ansible playbooks.
+However, occasionally you will need to run ``securedrop-admin install``.
 We will inform you in the release blog when this is the case.
 If you are onboarded to our `SecureDrop Support Portal`_, we will let you know in advance of major releases if manual intervention will be required.